HUM-115 Critical Thinking:

 Course Description:

-This course considers technological change from historical, artistic, and philosophicalperspectives and its effect on human needs and concerns.
+perspectives and its effect on human needs and concerns.
 Emphasis is placed on the causes and consequences of technological change.
 Upon completion, students should be able to critically evaluate the implications of technology.
 This course has been approved for transfer under the Comprehensive Articulation Agreement as a general education course in Humanities/Fine Arts.

 - Teacher: Kathryn Temple